3MR-fat7y/Multi-Environment-Infrastructure-Automation-Project/README.md

+In GitHub actions, the process mostly stays the same compared to the manual process.
+The few differences are in how you authenticate GitHub Actions to communicate with your AWS account to provision resources and an automation step, namely, updating the pull request.
+To create a secure process, I stored the ARN of the IAM role (OpenID Connect) as a secret in this GitHub repository and then accessed via the secrets.IAM_ROLE construct.

 ![Diagram](./pics/GitHub%20action%20setup.png)
 * What we want to achieve is to be able to deploy whatever you we want to AWS, using Terraform within a GitHub Action for the deployment.
 Also, instead of creating an AWS API Keys and Secret Keys and storing them in GitHub secrets, we can make it more secure by using the GitHub OIDC (OpenID Connect) Provider and only allowing these credentials to be run from our GitHub Action in this specific repository.